Mircea Coșea

-Biography
+Life and career

 Born in Ploiești, Coșea graduated from the ASE in 1965, and furthered his studies at the Istituto di Studi per lo Sviluppo Economico in Italy, and later took his Ph.D.
 Between 1967 and the Romanian Revolution of 1989, he was a simple member of the Romanian Communist Party.
 After winning a competition for the office, he represented Communist Romania at the United Nations Economic Commission for Europe in Geneva between 1973 and 1980.
 According to his own testimony, he was involved in obtaining relief funds for the town of Zimnicea, largely destroyed by the severe 1977 earthquake.

 In 1994, he authored a textbooks on Economics for high school students.

-As a deputy, Coșea sat on the Committees for Economic Policy, Reform and Privatization (1996-2000) for Budget, Finance and Banks, and for Labor and Social Protection (both in 2004-2005); in 2005, he was appointed to the Committee for European Integration.
+As a deputy, Coșea sat on the Committees for Economic Policy, Reform and Privatization (1996–2000) for Budget, Finance and Banks, and for Labor and Social Protection (both in 2004–2005); in 2005, he was appointed to the Committee for European Integration.
 Between 1993 and 1997, he was a Minister of State in the Nicolae Văcăroiu PDSR cabinet, and a member of the Council for Economic Coordination, Strategy and Reform.
 He was later Secretary of State in the Finance Ministry.

 At the time, Coșea was among the initiators of mass privatization strategies, and organized the latter as a release of coupons to citizens, to be transformed into stocks (see History of Romania since 1989).
 Although the measure was initially received with interest, the program was ultimately unsuccessful and most businesses up for privatization did not attract investors' attention (by late 2006, a third of them had gone bankrupt or were about to do so).
 Coșea attributed this negative phenomenon to the underdevelopment of the local capital market, as well as to strategy errors of both the PDSR majority (who had refused to give backing by privatizing Bancorex and Banca Agricolă) and the new Democratic Convention cabinet of Victor Ciorbea (who changed the privatization law to accommodate an initial public offering, viewed by Coșea as more susceptible to political corruption).
 He also indicated that only 60% of the companies listed for privatization had any real chance of success.

-In 1996-2000, Coșea represented the Parliament of Romania to the Central European Initiative.
-He currently sits on the Board of the National Commission for Economic Prognosis, Planning and Conjuncture.
+In 1996–2000, Coșea represented the Parliament of Romania to the Central European Initiative.
+He sat on the Board of the National Commission for Economic Prognosis, Planning and Conjuncture.